kaviara-14/Deploy-Application-into-AWS-EKS-Using-Fargate/README.md

 # Deploy an Application on AWS EKS with Fargate and ALB Controller

-This guide provides a detailed walkthrough for deploying a Kubernetes application into AWS Elastic Kubernetes Service (EKS) using Fargate.
+This project provides a detailed walkthrough for deploying a Kubernetes application into AWS Elastic Kubernetes Service (EKS) using Fargate.
 It also covers configuring the AWS Load Balancer Controller (ALB Controller) to manage load balancers for your Kubernetes services.

 ---